ironer201/Firstandroid_project/README.md

 Entire Project is coded by Md.
-Zarif Noor aka ironer201 Design by
+Zarif Noor aka ironer201 Design by Jannatul naima moon
-No of CT is done by
+No of CT is done by Jihad Hasan Jwel